cyberark/conjur-quickstart/README.md

 1. Create an admin account

-   Create a Conjur account and initialize the built-in admin user.
+   Create a Conjur Open Source account and initialize the built-in admin user.
    ```
    docker compose exec conjur conjurctl account create myConjurAccount > admin_data
    ```

    **Verification**
-   Creating a Conjur account should return the following output in the terminal:
+   Creating an account should return the following output in the terminal:
    ```
    Created new account 'myConjurAccount'
    ```

-   Once the Conjur account has been created and the admin user is initialized, the following keys are created and stored at `admin_data` file:
+   Once the account has been created and the admin user is initialized, the following keys are created and stored at `admin_data` file:
    - Admin user API key.
 Later on, we will use this key to log in to Conjur.
    - `myConjurAccount` Conjur account public key.

-1. Connect the Conjur client to the Conjur server
+1. Connect the Conjur Open Source client to the server

    This is a one-time action.
-For the duration of the container’s life or until additional initcommand is issued, the Conjur client and the Conjur server remain connected.
+For the duration of the container’s life or until additional initcommand is issued, the client and the server remain connected.

    Use the account name that you created in step 5.
-You will be prompted to trust the TLS certificate of the Conjur server.
+You will be prompted to trust the TLS certificate of the server.
 Type `y` to trust the certificate:
    ```
    docker compose exec client conjur init -u https://proxy -a myConjurAccount --self-signed
    ```